top of page

 Cymothoe colmanti.jpeg

-Cymothoe colmanti (male, upper and underside)
+Cymothoe colmanti (female, upper and underside)

 Cymothoe lurida.jpeg